jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 Therefore it is possible to start from where he/she left off.
 Also it is possible to start fresh - just hit cancel in this dialog - when parameters are left in the state they are left in after last fitting (or in default if this macro was not yet run in this experiment.

-Resulting waves:
+| *Resulting waves:*

-Following waves are created in the folder with data, when saved from this macro (\_0, \_1, \_2, etc are different generations of solutions saved by user):
+| Following waves are created in the folder with data, when saved from this macro (\_0, \_1, \_2, etc are different generations of solutions saved by user):

-SizesNumberDistribution\_0

-Contains number distribution data
+| SizesNumberDistribution\_0 : Contains number distribution data

-SizesVolumeDistribution\_0

-Contains volume distribution data
+| SizesVolumeDistribution\_0 : Contains volume distribution data

-SizesDistDiameter\_0

-Contains Diameters for the other waves which need it
+| SizesDistDiameter\_0 : Contains Diameters for the other waves which need it

-SizesFitIntensity\_0

-Contains Intensity of the model
+| SizesFitIntensity\_0 : Contains Intensity of the model

-SizesFitQvector\_0

-Contains Q vectors for the above Intensity wave
+| SizesFitQvector\_0 : Contains Q vectors for the above Intensity wave

 .. image:: media/SizeDistribution15.png
       :align: left
       :width: 380px

-Comment, each of these waves contains WaveNote (see below at the bottom of the image), which contains most of the details about how the particular results were obtained:
+*Comment:* each of these waves contains WaveNote (see below at the bottom of the image), which contains most of the details about how the particular results were obtained:

-These are the parameters:
+| These are the parameters:

-SizesDataFrom=root:'Test data':
+|    SizesDataFrom=root:'Test data':

-SizesIntensity=Intensity
+|    SizesIntensity=Intensity

-SizesQvector=Qvector
+|    SizesQvector=Qvector

-SizesError=Error
+|    SizesError=Error

-RegNumPoints=40
+|    RegNumPoints=40

-RegRmin=12.5
+|    RegRmin=12.5

-RegRmax=2000
+|    RegRmax=2000

-RegErrorsMultiplier=3
+|    RegErrorsMultiplier=3

-RegLogRBinning=yes
+|    RegLogRBinning=yes

-RegParticleShape=Spheroid
+|    RegParticleShape=Spheroid

-RegBackground=0.12
+|    RegBackground=0.12

-RegAspectRatio=1
+|    RegAspectRatio=1

-RegScatteringContrast=1
+|    RegScatteringContrast=1

-RegSlitSmearedData=No
+|    RegSlitSmearedData=No

-StartFitQvalue=0.001783
+|    StartFitQvalue=0.001783

-EndFitQvalue=0.068163
+|    EndFitQvalue=0.068163

-RegIterations=12
+|    RegIterations=12

-RegChiSquared=60.45
+|    RegChiSquared=60.45

-RegFinalAparam=1.8853e+07
+|    RegFinalAparam=1.8853e+07

-UsersComment=Result from Sizes Wed, Sep 11, 2002 5:12:42 PM
+|    UsersComment=Result from Sizes Wed, Sep 11, 2002 5:12:42 PM

-Wname=SizesDistributionVolumeFD\_0
+|    Wname=SizesDistributionVolumeFD\_0

 Most of these parameters should have self explanatory names.
-This is where user can image out what happened.
+This is where user can figure out what happened.

 Further some parameters are also saved in the string with name “SizesParameters\_0” such as MeanSizeOfDistribution.